rpavlyuk/ESPRelayBoard/README.md

   * `Logging Host`: IP or hostname to send logs to.
 Must be within the same LAN when using UDP broadcast address.
   * `Logging Port`: UDP/TCP port on the target host.
   * `Keep Stdout Logging`: keep sending messages to STDOUT (console) even when network logging is enabled.
+* Memguard parameters:
+  * `Memory Guard Mode`: Either disable memguard at all OR set corresponding system reaction: warning only or full reboot.
+  * `Memory Guard Threshold (bytes)`: Free heap memory in bytes which is considered as too low, so the action must be taken.
+Default is 65535 (64k).
+Setting the threashhold too high (90k+) may put the device in endless reboot loop.
+However, there's a prevention machanism: `memguard` actions are only taken 3 minutes since boot, so you have time to change the threashhold or disable `memguard` at all.
 * `CA / Root Certificates`: PEM formatted SSL root/intermediate certificate.
 Used by MQTTS connection and HTTPS firmware OTA update.
 You can separately configure the certificate for MQTT and for OTA update via HTTPS.

 Changing number of sensors or relays requires a restart of the device.
 Use button `Reboot Device` at the bottom of configuration page.